What is SMAW?

 Stick welding takes its’ name from the shape of the electrode, which looks like a stick.
 It can be used to weld many types of metals including steel, stainless steel and cast iron.

-Welding machines provide constant current (CC) using direct current (DC) or alternating current (AC).
+Stick welding machines provide constant current (CC) using direct current (DC) or alternating current (AC).
 Direct current operates on different directions based on the polarity.
 Alternating current switches between directions.

 Power in the electrical circuit used to power the weld is measured in amperes.
 More current or amperage is needed for welding thicker metals or electrodes.